What you need to know about writing off auto expenses

-Now that you’ve started your business, you’ve heard you can write off automobile expenses.
+Now that you’ve started your business, you’ve heard you can write off auto expenses.
 So, are you ready to buy that luxury sports car and write off the costs of driving around town to run errands?
 Well, hold your horsepower.
-As with tax-related issues, it’s not that simple.
+As with most tax-related issues, it’s not that simple.

 There are a few things you need to keep in mind before you start writing off the mileage to pick up your dry cleaning.